 The Minor in Museum Studies is available to any FSU undergraduate who is working toward a bachelor’s degree and interested in a career in museums.
 The minor requires 15 hours of coursework and internship.
 For Art History majors, these requirements are in addition to the required 33 hours of courses.
 Students wishing to minor in Museum Studies are asked to first complete the online Museum Studies Minor Declaration form.

-The following two courses are required for the Museum Studies minor, and may be taken in any order although it is preferred that students take Museum Basics before Museum Object.
+Two courses are required for the Museum Studies minor, and may be taken in any order although it is preferred that students take ARH 3794, Museum Basics, first.
 Please note that space in these courses is limited and preference given to Museum Studies minors.

 Please note that only specific courses can be used for the Museum Studies Minor elective; most Art History, Art Education and History courses do not fulfill the requirement.
-If your elective choice is not on the list, you must clear it with the Museum Studies Minor Advisor, Dr. Paul Niell.
+If your elective choice is not on the list, you must clear it with the Director of Undergraduate Studies, Dr. Tenley Bick.

-Questions or problems with this process should be directed to Juan Barceló-González.
+Questions or problems with this process should be directed to Emily Johnson.